WeiShaoD/neuroimage-menu/docs/source/GitHub/GitHub_menu.rst

 .. image:: GitHub_new_repository.PNG

-Step 2 Creat a Branch
+Step 2 Create a Branch
 ^^^^^^^^^^^^^^^^^^^^^

 Branching is the way to work on different versions of a repository at one time, By default, your repository has one branch named ``main`` which is considered